apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 ### <a id="Aggregation_functions">Aggregation functions</a>
-In traditional SQL, which doesn't support nested data, grouping always also involves the use of aggregation compute properties of the groups (e.g., the average number of messages per user rather than the actual set of messages per user).
+In traditional SQL, which doesn't support nested data, grouping always also involves the use of aggregation to compute properties of the groups (e.g., the average number of messages per user rather than the actual set of messages per user).
 Each aggregation function in SQL++ takes a collection (e.g., the group of messages) as its input and produces a scalar value as its output.